Parting Shots: Cast

-Background
+Production

 Winner came up with the basic storyline after a relationship of his had ended.
 Speaking to Tim Sebastian of the BBC in June 1999, Winner revealed: "We all have people we'd like to kill.
 Sometimes we want to kill them for a long time and sometimes it just lasts the few seconds that they're cutting you up, or being a nuisance.
 A girlfriend parted very nastily, and I thought 'I really wouldn't mind killing you' and five or six years later I thought, 'I still wouldn't mind.'"

 The majority of the cast was chosen personally by Winner, and included friends, those he had worked with professionally before, or other actors/actresses he wished to work with.
-Early discussions for the lead role suggested Neil Morrissey or Martin Clunes; however, when Winner met Chris Rea on a beach at Sandy Lane, Barbados, he was chosen instead.
+Early discussions for the lead role suggested Neil Morrissey or Martin Clunes, but when Winner met Chris Rea on a beach at Sandy Lane, Barbados, he was chosen instead.

 After filming had come to an end, Winner had told his personal assistant, Dinah May, that Parting Shots was likely to be his last film.
 Regardless, he had said working with Rea was "a real pleasure" and that he had enjoyed making the film more than any of his past ones.

 According to Peter Davison, John Alderton was offered the role of John Fraser.
 Alderton turned it down because of the violence, and the part went to Davison instead.